 Investing in real estate is one of the few things that you can buy without having to pay the full purchase price.
 Typically, purchasing a property requires 20% down, meaning when you have $100,000 to spend you can purchase a property worth $500,000.
 The equity growth is based on the full value of the asset.
 Which means if the asset grew 10%, you’re looking at a $50,000 increase in equity compared to $10,000 if you had invested that money in, say, stocks.
 For more information on this topic, check out our full blog on investing in real estate versus stocks.

-Investing in pre-construction condo developments are a great way to make a high return and start building your real estate portfolio.
-The beauty of pre-construction properties is that they require less up front and have an attractive deposit structure.
-A typical pre-construction property will require 15% down over the first year with another 5% due three to four years later when the building is ready for occupancy.
+Investing in pre-construction condo developments are a great way to make a high return and start to build your investment portfolio.
+The beauty of pre-construction condos is that they require less up front and have an attractive deposit structure.
+A typical pre-construction condo will require 15% down over the first year with another 5% due three to four years later when the building is ready for occupancy.
 That’s 20% over three or four years, compared to a house which requires 20% upfront.

 During the three to four year build time, not only do you have time to properly save money but the property’s value is increasing along with the market.
 If the market grows an average 4% per year, a $500,000 property could earn an additional $80,000 in equity by the time you move in.
 So, even though you’ve only paid $100,000 into the property, by occupancy it is already worth at least $580,000.
 Ultimately, with this type of investment you are benefiting from the ability to leverage a smaller amount of funds.

-The same money required to purchase a single $1MM house could be used more effectively to purchase several pre-construction properties and generate a higher return.
-Even if you have the $350K that you would likely need to purchase a single home in Toronto, if your goal is maximizing your return, why not consider using that money on multiple pre-construction properties?
-With $350K you could invest in at least three pre-construction properties, building equity three times faster than a single home.
+The same money required to purchase a single $1MM house could be used more effectively to purchase several pre-construction condos and generate a higher return.
+Even if you have the $350K that you would likely need to purchase a single home in Toronto, if your goal is maximizing your return, why not consider using that money on multiple pre-construction condos?
+With $350K you could invest in at least three pre-construction condos, building equity three times faster than a single home.